Norwich Dog Trainer

 MY METHODS

-I believe in patience and using positive reinforcement.
-I teach my dogs, manners, self control and mutual respect.
+I believe in patience and positive reinforcement.
+I aim to teach dogs, manners, self control and respect.

-My aim is not to suppress a dogs unwanted behaviour, but to simply change the way it behaves and thinks, by explaining to the dog what it is we want it to do.
-Teaching it respect, self control and good manners and thereby naturally removing any bad behaviour.
+My aim is not to suppress a dogs unwanted behaviour, but to simply change the way it thinks, by explaining to the dog what it is we want it to do until it becomes an automatic conditioned response.
+Which means the dog will do as asked and required because it will part of it's natural routine, that simple!

 The methods used in my diploma course were ‘classical and operant conditioning’ and taken from the R.S.P.C.A's, 'New Complete Dog Training Manual' by Dr Bruce Fogle.

-The next thing was to take a diploma in dog psychology and the information for this course came from Professor Bonnie V Beaver's book ‘Canine Behaviour’.
+The next step was to taking a diploma in dog psychology and the information for this course came from Professor Bonnie V Beaver's book ‘Canine Behaviour’.
 My final thesis for my psychology diploma was on ‘Stress behaviour in dogs’ (catchy title I thought).
 This one was really hard work but I am happy to say I once again passed with distinction.

 I never really thought about teaching, until people who had heard of my efforts began to ask me for help and advice with their dogs.
-For the first two years I did not charge but simply asked for a donation toward my petrol (there were a few who gave nothing) but the experience was the most valuable reward.
-Eventually things grew and I had to tell the tax man.
+For the first two years I did not charge but simply asked for a donation toward my petrol (and yes there were a few who gave me nothing but I got experience).

 I would like to thank all the wonderful owners I have met over the years that have unwittingly caused me so many headaches and sleepless nights while I read, surfed, watched and studied, doing my research the night before I met them and their pets to ensure I gave them the right advice.
 I hope they were, and still are, blissfully unaware of the terror within me, at the massive, responsibility I always feel before I open my mouth and change the way they, and their pets, could possibly live the rest of their lives together.
 I am happy to report that I have, so far and to the best of my knowledge, been successful in identifying and understanding the problems presented to me, and after a lot patience and perseverance we have had some fantastic results, well done to all of you that persevered and were rewarded.